agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 ---
 yout: post
-title:  "Module for Approximate Bayesian Computation"
+title:  "Google Summer of Code - Final Evaluation"
 date:   2018-07-08 16:00 +0530
 categories: jekyll update
 ---
-## Google Summer of Code - Final Evaluation

 Hi, everyone!
 This blog post contains a detailed review of the development of the Google Summer of Code  of the project [Module for Approximate Bayesian Computation](https://summerofcode.withgoogle.com/projects/#6054208688619520).
 I will go over key points of the project and provide code snippets and links to commits that show the current state of the implementation.
 Along the way, I will point out challeging points and future work to be done.
 Finally I will test the work product in a common example.

-### Project Abstract
+# Project Abstract
 Approximate Bayesian Computation (ABC) algorithms, also called likelihood free inference techniques, are a family of methods that can perform inference without the need to define a likelihood function (_Lintusaari_, 2016).
 Additionally, the ABC approach has proven to be successful over likelihood based methods for several models.
 We propose to implement a module for ABC in PyMC3, specifically Sequential Monte Carlo-ABC (SMC-ABC).
 Our work will signify a meaningful increase in the spectrum of models that PyMC3 will be able to perform.

-### Main Objective
+# Main Objective
 This project's objective is to implement an ABC module in PyMC3 on the basis of the current implementation of the Sequential Monte-Carlo Algorithm.

 [Link to current PyMC3's SMC code](https://github.com/pymc-devs/pymc3/blob/6fd230fdd032744b1d30a9485403ff0a59288906/pymc3/step_methods/smc.py)